 Let's take a closer look at the three types:

 As the name implies, on-premise ERP software is deployed onsite.
-It is controlled mostly by your enterprise after installation.
+It is controlled mostly by your enterprise after installation or by an ERP consultant.
 This is the ERP solution you need if you want to be in total control of your ERP system’s security.
-However, implementing this type of ERP will require that you have dedicated IT resources on your premises to handle application and server maintenance.
+However, implementing this type of ERP application will require that you have dedicated IT resources on your premises to handle application and server maintenance.

 On-premise ERP software comes with several advantages, including:

-ERP modules can be customized to your specific business needs.
+- Every ERP module can be customized to your specific business need.

-Provides strong integration options with your other systems.
+- Provides strong integration options with your other systems (including your CRM software).

 This type of ERP system is often referred to as Software as a Service (SaaS), implying that a third party manages the service.
 The flexible design allows your staff to store and surf through data via any gadgets with an internet connection.
 Usually, pricing is based on a periodic subscription.